Open-IoT-Service-Platform/oisp-sdk-python/test/README.md

 ## How to run tests

-First make sure you have a running instance of `open-iot-connector` on localhost.
-See [this](https://github.com/emea-ssg-drd/open-iot-connector) repository.
+First make sure you have a running instance of oisp on localhost.
+See platform-launcher repository [here](https://github.com/Open-IoT-Service-Platform) repository.

 To run tests:
 ``` bash